Pyeloplasty (Kidney Tube Reconstruction for UPJ Obstruction) Postoperative Instructions

-- Tamsulosin (Flomax): This medication be prescribed by your provider.
+Tamsulosin (Flomax): This is a prescription medication that may be prescribed by your provider.
 This helps relax the urinary system.
 It can help pass stone fragments and ease stent pain.
 Take this once or twice each day.
 Stop, decrease or take before bed if it makes you dizzy.

 Stents are often removed 6 weeks after surgery.
 The stent is typically removed in the office with a procedure called cystoscopy.
 This involves placing a small camera in the bladder, grasping and removing the stent.
 The procedure usually takes only a minute or two and is typically uncomfortable but not very painful.
 You may take an over-the-counter ibuprofen or acetaminophen (Tylenol) tablet before coming to your stent removal appointment if you’d like.
 You may drive yourself to and from cystoscopy with stent removal in the office.
+You may use ibuprofen and/or tamsulosin if you have ureteral spasm after stent removal.
 The stent is temporary and must be removed or changed within three months.

 After stent removal

-If you go home with a Jackson-Pratt drain.
-This may be removed at a nurse visit in the office several days after surgery once the output is low.
 Skin staples are often removed nurse visit one week after surgery.
-Patients often has an appointment 1-2 weeks after surgery with the surgeon to review the pathology report.
+If you go home with a Jackson-Pratt (JP) drain, this may be removed at a nurse visit in the office several days after surgery once the output is low.
+Patients often has an appointment two weeks after surgery with the surgeon to review the pathology report.
+Cystoscopy stent removal is typically six weeks after surgery.
 Call the office to make appointments if you do not already have them.

-When to call the office or come the the ER
+When to call the office or come the ER

 Call the office for fever over 101 degrees Fahrenheit, bright red blood in the urine, difficulty breathing, chest pain, dizziness, nausea, vomiting, leg swelling or pain.
 If you have the symptoms outside business hours, contact the call center or come to the ER.Print Page